“I love acting. It is so much more real than life.”—Oscar Wilde

-To remind the world—including bullies, bigots and at-risk LGBTQ youth—that our Qmmunity, with its distinct history and perspective, often leads the way in heralding unique, powerful and exciting film and TV.
+To remind the world—including bullies, bigots and at-risk LGBTQIA+ youth—that our Qmmunity, with its distinct history and perspective, often leads the way in heralding unique, powerful and exciting film and TV.

 To champion the art of witty, wise and historically knowledgeable film and TV criticism and entertainment journalism.

 To provide camaraderie and career support in a time of change and uncertainty in the media.

 To remain active year to year, members must be able to show they currently write, report and/or edit pieces about television and/or film for at least one legitimate, paying media outlet.
-Stand-out bloggers are welcome on occasion.
+Exceptional bloggers are welcome on occasion.